Access Panel Finishes

 With their concealed hardware, inlays and flush surface finishes, bauco plus II, bauco rondo, and bauco plus panels can accept a variety of surface treatments in keeping with the wall and ceiling finishes specified for the room.

-Finishing and mudding of the virtually invisible access panel.
-Remove inner door leaf, and begin applying filler compound.
+Remove inner door leaf and begin applying filler compound.
 It is important to press the compound firmly into any gaps around frame and fill to the height of the outer protruding frame, as this is your finished height.

-Place the door leaf back into the opening attaching the safety cable.
-Unique Our circular access panel can provide
+Place the door leaf back into the opening, attaching the safety cable.

 Drywall finishing for bauco plus